straeter/llm_values/README.md

 <img src="./static/llm_values.jpg" width="256"/><br/>
-# Evaluating language-dependency of LLMs' values, ethics and believes
+# Evaluating language-dependency of LLMs' values, ethics and beliefs

 ## What is it about